SevenShepherd/SevenShepherd.github.io/_posts/2024-04-02-call-no-man-your-teacher.markdown

 ✔️ Christ taught [“resulting” fruit-bearing](https://sevenshepherd.github.io/fruits/) (Jn 15:1-17; Lk 6:43-45; Mt 7:15-20; 13:1-23; Mk 4:1-20) and [“resulting” obedience](https://sevenshepherd.github.io/practicing-sin/): (Jn 14:15,21; 15:10).

 ❌ False teachers will either teach [legalism or antinomianism](https://sevenshepherd.github.io/fruit-bearing/), but one thing is certain, they will not teach Christ's fruit-bearing metaphor correctly.

+✔️ Here is a chart to help you visualize the nuances.

 |[Genuine Saving Faith](https://sevenshepherd.github.io/theology/#living)||
 |:-:|:-:|